marceltanuri/time-machine/README.md

 Here is automation tool for consuming Company entering time API.
 It was created to help employees to register their forgoten datetime.

-How to use it:
+You have two ways to user this tools - with NodeJS or with Bash:

 ## With NodeJS
 1. Clone de repository
 2. Install NodeJS if you haven't already.
 3. Go to `js` directory in this project and...
 4. Run `npm install`
-5. Config your credentials in `credentials.js` file.
-Read the instructions sections below "Before you start"
+5. Config your credentials in `credentials.js` file. *Read the instructions sections below "Before you start*"
 6. All set!
 To enter time using API run the following...
 7. `node ponto.js yyyy-MM-ddTHH:mm:ss`.